will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 </svg>
 </p>

  Even if there were prefix collisions between sequences (which I deemed very unlikely), the sequences with colliding prefixes could easily be distinguished by looking at a longer sequence prefix.
-With this in mind, I decided to create a lookup table that mapped length 31 sequence prefixes to the seeds that produced them.
+With this in mind, I created a lookup table that mapped length 31 sequence prefixes to the seeds that produced them.
 The final table looked something like the following:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}